Roger Clarke's Web-Site

 2.2 The Broad Field of Identity Management

 Authorization processes depend on reliable information.
 Identity Management (IdM) and Identity and Access Management (IAM) are ICT-industry terms for frameworks comprising architecture, infrastructure and processes that enable the management of user identification, authentication, authorization and access control processes.
-IdM was an active area of development c.2000-05, and has been the subject of a considerable amount of standardisation, in particular in the ISO/IEC 24760 series (originally of 2011, completed by 2019).
+IdM was an active area of development c.2000-05.
+It has been the subject of a considerable amount of standardisation, in particular in the ISO/IEC 24760 series (originally of 2011, completed by 2019).
 A definition provided by the Gartner consultancy is:

 Identity management ... concerns the governance and administration of a unique digital representation of a user, including all associated attributes and entitlements (Gartner, extracted 29 Mar 2023, emphasis added)